j-sieben/PIT/Doc/exceptions.md

 ## Catching named Oracle errors

-If you want to catch named Oracle errors such as `NO_DATA_FOUND` or `TOO_MANY_ROWS`, the way to catch them stays the same as without PIT.
+If you want to catch named Oracle errors such as `NO_DATA_FOUND` or `TOO_MANY_ROWS`, the way to catch them stays the same as without `PIT`.
 The only additional possibility you have is to process the exception with any custom defined message.
 Here's a code snippet that shows this usage:

 ```
 begin